 People have a lot of questions about various Bible verses.
 Many of these questions are easily answered when one considers the context of the troublesome verse – the chapter in which it’s found, and it’s relationship to the rest of scripture.

 Today, to make myself crazy (crazier?)
-I’m going to pick three and briefly unpack them – emphasis on briefly.
+I’m going to pick three common questions and briefly unpack them.
+Emphasis on briefly.

 “Wives, submit yourselves to your own husbands as you do to the Lord.”

 This is probably the most commonly questioned and criticized verse in the Bible.
-When taken in context, however, what seems to be a master/servant relationship is revealed to be a beautiful expression of self-sacrificial love, respect and equality.
+When taken in context what appears to be a master/servant relationship is revealed to be a beautiful expression of self-sacrificial love, respect and equality.

 “Husbands, love your wives, just as Christ loved the church and gave himself up for her.”